 Motor sensors

-Supported rotor position sensors are:
+Supported rotor position sensors (according to their interface) are:

 - Sensorless

-- 3 Hall
+- UVW Hall

 - Sin-Cos